 Going on a cruise is an unparalleled experience.
 Yet, most first-time passengers have a nagging concern as they get ready to board.

-If you are worried that you might get seasick, know that you are not alone.
+If you are worried that you might face seasickness on a cruise, know that you are not alone.

-Before we examine the remedies in greater detail, be assured that modern cruise ships are very stable.
+Before we tell you how to prevent seasickness in greater detail, be assured that modern cruise ships are very stable.
 Their massive size helps reduce vigorous rolling or pitching motions.
 Most cruise ships are at least twice the size of the Titanic.

 Most cruises operate in calm waters such as the Caribbean and Mediterranean, or on rivers.
 Cruise vessels do not usually venture into the open ocean.

-The crew tries to avoid storms and choppy seas.
+The captain and crew steers clear of choppy seas to avoid seasickness on a cruise.
 Modern weather prediction cautions the captain of trouble brewing on the horizon.
 Cruise ships are rarely far from a suitable port if bad weather is expected.

 Seasickness refers to the unease felt on a moving ship.
 The symptoms may range from nausea, dizziness, and vomiting to vertigo, loss of appetite, and general anxiety.